 1. Provider Customer Service Program Contractor User Group (PCUG) electronic mailing list - MACs shall subscribe to the CMS PCUG electronic mailing list to receive important and timely information from CMS related to the PCSP, including CSR training materials and quality assurance program updates.
-MACs shall send an e-mail to the Provider Services mailbox at providerservices@cms.hhs.gov to subscribe or unsubscribe to this electronic mailing list.
-The email shall include the names and e-mail addresses of the individuals who wish to subscribe or unsubscribe to the electronic mailing list.
+MACs shall not share information received on the PCUG listserv with providers unless directed to do so.
+MACs shall send an email to the Provider Services mailbox at providerservices@cms.hhs.gov to subscribe or unsubscribe to this electronic mailing list.
+The email shall include the names and email addresses of the individuals who wish to subscribe or unsubscribe to the electronic mailing list.
 At a minimum, the MAC POE manager, the MAC PCC manager, those managing PSS technology, and quality analysts shall subscribe to the electronic mailing list.
 Additional MAC staff may also subscribe.
 There is no limitation on the number of subscribers for any MAC.

-2. MLN Connects® - The CMS utilizes an electronic mailing list in the form of a weekly newsletter named MLN Connects to send MACs important and timely information for them to share with their provider community, such as updates to the CMS website, provider education material, and copies of proposed and final regulations.
+2. MLN Connects® - CMS utilizes an electronic mailing list in the form of a weekly newsletter named MLN Connects to send MACs important and timely information for them to share with their provider community, such as updates to the CMS website, provider education material, and copies of proposed and final regulations.
 MACs shall subscribe to MLN Connects to get this information.
-MACs shall send an e-mail to MLNConnectsMAC@cms.hhs.gov to subscribe or unsubscribe to this electronic mailing list.
-The e-mail shall include the names and e-mail addresses of the individuals who wish to subscribe or unsubscribe to the electronic mailing list.
-In addition, the e-mail shall identify a permanent corporate/resource box at the MAC.
+MACs shall send an email to MLNConnectsMAC@cms.hhs.gov to subscribe or unsubscribe to this electronic mailing list.
+The email shall include the names and email addresses of the individuals who wish to subscribe or unsubscribe to the electronic mailing list.
+In addition, the email shall identify a permanent corporate/resource box at the MAC.
 The MAC staff noted in item 1 above shall subscribe, as may additional MAC staff.
 There is no limitation on the number of subscribers for any MAC.

-MACs shall subscribe to these electronic mailing lists within 30 business days after a new MAC contract award date and/or if there is a change in the MAC staff who are required to subscribe.
+MACs shall subscribe to these electronic mailing lists within 30 business days after a new MAC contract award date or if there is a change in the MAC staff who are required to subscribe.